RichardCByrne/CI-MS3-Floral-Reef/README.md

         <img src="https://github.com/RichardByrne95/CI-MS3-Floral-Reef/blob/main/static/images/homepage.PNG?raw=true" alt="homepage">

         -   The text within the hero image on the homepage clearly defines what the website is and isn't, in order to set users' expectations accordingly.
-        -   The intended path for the user to go down is to click he 'Get Inspired' button to see how the primary data is laid out.
+        -   The intended path for the user to go down is to click the 'Get Inspired' button to see how the primary data is laid out.
 From there, they can either create an account and start contributing or view more flowers via the navbar.
         -   There is a search bar and responsive navbar that facilitate simple and quick user navigation.

         <img src="https://github.com/RichardByrne95/CI-MS3-Floral-Reef/blob/main/static/images/search_bar.PNG?raw=true" alt="search bar">